Nayaya-30/HNG-Profile-Card/README.md

 The contact page features:

-- Contact form with validation
+- Contact form with comprehensive validation
-- Fields for name, email, subject, and message
+- Fields for name, email, subject, and message with placeholders
+- Real-time validation on form fields
+- Error messages properly associated with inputs using aria-describedby
 - Success message on form submission
 - Contact information section
-- Real-time validation on form fields

 ## Design System